pzstar/simple-floating-menu/readme.txt

 <a target="_blank" href="https://1.envato.market/LPXYao">Super Floating and Fly Menu</a> | <a target="_blank" href="https://demo.hashthemes.com/super-floating-flying-menu/">Premium Demos</a>

 == Changelog ==
+= 1.1.3 =  12 Aug, 2022
+* Added shadow option for buttons
+* Option to load the Google fonts locally to comply with GDPR

 = 1.1.2 =  31 May, 2022
 * Added hooks for developers